TransparentHealth/mu2/transport/creating-certificates-for-ttt.md

-2. Click the Create button to create the CA. This will create the files "your-domain.com.der" and "your-domain.comKey.der" in the /home/ubuntu/direct/tools directory.
+2. Click the Create button to create the CA. This will create the files "example.com.der" and "example.comKey.der" in the /home/ubuntu/direct/tools directory.
 If you need to create more leaf certificates from this CA later, You will need these two files along with your password to reload the CA.